sebastienservouze/amazon-tracker-api/README.md

-# express-extended-api-template
+# amazon-tracker-api

-This is a template for an extended API using Express.js.
-It includes a basic structure for a RESTful API with a user authentication system, a database connection.

-## Features
+## Description

-- **User authentication system**: The API includes a user authentication system with JWT tokens.
-- **Database connection**: The API includes a connection to a PostgreSQL database using the `pg` library.
-- **RESTful API structure**: The API is structured following RESTful principles.
-- **Easy CRUD operations**: The API includes basic CRUD operations for any given entity.
+This is a simple API that allows you to track the price of a product on Amazon.

-## Getting started
+## Installation

 1. Clone the repository
-2. Install the dependencies: `npm install`
+2. Run `npm install`
-3. (Optional) Create a `.env` file with the following variables:
+3. Create a `.env` file in the root directory and fill it with the following properties:

 ```
 # Environment
 NODE_ENV=dev